 2006: Snitker moved up to Richmond (IL) as Manager.

-2007: Snitker joined the Braves in Atlanta, as third base Coach.
+2007: Snitker joined the Braves in Atlanta as the third base coach.

-2014: Brian was Manager of the Gwinnett Braves (IL)
+2014: Brian was the manager of the Gwinnett Braves (IL)

 October 11, 2016: The Braves name Snitker manager.
 Snitker has served as one of the most respected and influential coaches within the Braves' farm system over the course of the past four decades.
 Though he had logged many years as a Minor League manager, there was never a thought of him handling the role at the big league level until he was unexpectedly given the opportunity this year.